KasperskyLab/Kaspresso/docs/Tutorial/Working_with_adb.en.md

 java -jar <path/to/file>/adbserver-desktop.jar
 ````

-In order for the path to the file to be correctly written in the console, it is enough to write the `java -jar ` command and simply drag the `adbserver-desctop.jar` file to the console, the path to the file will be substituted automatically.
+In order for the path to the file to be correctly written in the console, it is enough to write the `java -jar ` command and simply drag the `adbserver-desctop.jar` file to the console, the path to the file will be inserted automatically.

 <img src="../images/adb_lesson/drag_server.png" alt="Drag server"/>